 After several years of apprenticeship in his early twenties, John formed John McManus Photography to focus primarily on architectural/interior photography.
 For the past 35 years as an assignment photographer, John has thrived in both New York and the Savannah/Hilton head area as an assignment photographer photographing architecture for architects, builders, designers, magazines and resorts.

-John’s collection of landscapes and seascapes of the Low Country offers a glimpse at his peaceful commune with nature through his camera.
+John’s collection of landscapes, seascapes and abstracts offers a glimpse at his peaceful commune with nature and architecture through his camera.
 John tries to find and photograph his subjects in the hopes for others to see and experience what John feels and sees throughout his photographic journey.

 “The camera is the instrument I use to grasp the great beauty of our earth and my love and respect for it’s raw magnificence, either natural or made by the hand of man.

 My goal in the art of photography has always been to evoke emotion in the viewer and provide everlasting portraits of landscapes, seascapes, structures and its inhabitants.